b3nk4n/jump-game/README.md

    4. Select _Simulator_ toggle (which does not need a provisioning profile)
 4. Launch the run configuration

+## Troubleshooting

+### Using texture wrapping for non-power-of-two textures on iOS

+This is unfortunately not supported, and in line with the OpenGL ES spec.
+While this works fine on Desktop or Android, a render operation using e.g. `GLTexture#setWrap(TextureWrap u, TextureWrap v)` with `Texture.TextureWrap.Repeat` using a non-power-of-two texture, is simply ignored.
+See more details in [LibGDX Issue #3178](https://github.com/libgdx/libgdx/issues/3178)

 ## License

 This work is published under [MIT][mit] License.